jelenatm1108/reg-outsourcing-calculator/README.md

 ## Built by

-[Jelena Tomasevic](https://www.linkedin.com/in/) — Risk & Compliance | Vibe coded with curiosity and caffeine.
+[Jelena Tanovic Milosavljevic] https://www.linkedin.com/in/jelena-tanovic-milosavljevic/ — Outsourcing Manager| Vibe coded with curiosity and caffeine.